PedroBolson/Desafio2-ImplementacaoBlog/README.md

    `npm install`

 4. **Compile the project:**
-   `Run the command below for Webpack to bundle the TypeScript files and generate the single file in `dist/main.js`:
+   Run the command below for Webpack to bundle the TypeScript files and generate the single file in `dist/main.js:
-`

    `npm run build`

 5. **Open the project:**
-   `Open the `index.html` file in your browser or use a local server (such as Live Server) to view the application.`
+   Open the `index.html` file in your browser or use a local server (such as Live Server) to view the application.

 ### Development

 - **TypeScript and Webpack:**
 The project uses Webpack with ts-loader to compile and bundle the TypeScript files.
 The entry point is `src/main.ts`, which imports other modules (blog, products, services, team, and validations).

 - **CSS and Responsiveness:**
 The styles are organized in the `src/styles` folder.
 The design is responsive, adapting to various screen sizes.

 - **JSON Data:**
 Dynamic content (blog posts, products, services, team) is loaded from JSON files located in `src/data`.